cocotb/cocotb/documentation/source/building.rst

 .. make:var:: TOPLEVEL_LIBRARY

-    The name of the library that contains the :make:var:`TOPLEVEL` module/entity.
+    The name of the library that contains the :envvar:`TOPLEVEL` module/entity.
-    Defaults to the :make:var:`RTL_LIBRARY`.
-    Only supported by the Siemens EDA Questa simulator.

-.. make:var:: RTL_LIBRARY

-    The name of the library that contains :make:var:`VHDL_SOURCES` and :make:var:`VERILOG_SOURCES`.
     Only supported by the Aldec Riviera-PRO, Aldec Active-HDL, and Siemens EDA Questa simulators.

 Library Build Process